SEBSCHELLI/MH_SciTweets_Heuristics/README.md

 - Category 1: The post contains a claim or question that can be scientifically verified ([source code](src/apply_cat1_claim_question_heuristics.py)).

   - *If* the post contains a phrase with a verb from our [list of verbs that indicate a scientific inquiry](src/lists/predicates.txt) (output column `is_claim`).
 The list was extracted from four research works on claims [1-4].
 Moreover, in the sentence (output column `claim_sentence`), the verb has to be preceded by a noun and followed by a noun or by an adjective, and there has to be no personal pronoun, possessive pronoun or person entity in the same sentence (as these would indicate a specific person doing something, not a generic case).
-  - *And* the post contains at least one term from a [list of ~30k scientific terms](src/lists/wiki_sci_terms.txt) from Wikipedia Glossaries, from which we hand-picked the categories that we deemed to be related to science (e.g, "medicine," "history," "biology"), or a [list of ~1.5k scientific methods](src/lists/sc_methods.txt), not counting terms that are [slang words](src/lists/text_speak_words.txt) or that we identified as false scientific terms when looking at the [most frequent terms](src/lists/false_scientific_words.txt) in the dataset.
+  - *And* the post contains at least one term from a [list of ~30k scientific terms](src/lists/wiki_sci_terms.txt) from Wikipedia Glossaries, from which we hand-picked the categories that we deemed to be related to science (e.g, "medicine," "history," "biology"), or a [list of ~1.5k scientific methods](src/lists/sc_methods.txt) (see [List of Social Science Research Methods](#list-of-social-science-research-methods)), not counting terms that are [slang words](src/lists/text_speak_words.txt) or that we identified as false scientific terms when looking at the [most frequent terms](src/lists/false_scientific_words.txt) in the dataset.
 Identified terms are in the output column `sciterms`, with `has_sciterm` being `True` if it has at least one.

 - Category 2: The post references scientific findings (via a link; [source code](src/apply_cat2_reference_heuristics.py)).